Redocly/developer-portal-starter/developer-portal/sidebar-nav.md

 ## Sidebar nesting-levels

 Sidebar nesting is controlled by the `group` keyword.
-Groups can be nested within each other.
+Groups can be nested within each other up to 7 levels deep.

 Move the upgrade page to display at the very bottom of the sidebar on the left-most side underneath the Petstore reference section.

 :::attention
-Pay attention to the indentation spacing
+Pay attention to the indentation spacing.
 :::

 ```yaml